 Each week, interns receive two hours of individual supervision of their individual therapy clients, one hour of group supervision of individual psychotherapy, 30 minutes of individual supervision of group psychotherapy per group, and one hour of supervision of supervision (in dyads).
 In total, interns receive between four and four and a half hours of supervision per week.

 Interns participate in ongoing seminars throughout the training year.
-They engage in the following weekly seminars: Cultural Competenc and Outreach and Consultation.
+They engage in the following weekly seminars: Cultural Competence and Outreach and Consultation.
 Biweekly, interns participate in the following seminars: Clinical and Professional Issues, Group, and Staff Development.
 The Training Director Meeting is held at various intervals throughout the training year, depending on need.
-All seminars are one hour, with the exception of Staff Development, which lasts 90 minutes.
+All seminars are one hour.

 There are currently three operating committees within the Center: Clinical Services, Outreach, and Training.
 Committees are comprised of Staff Clinicians, Post-Doctoral Fellows, and Doctoral Interns.
 Committees meet at various times throughout the year.
 Doctoral Interns have the opportunity to participate in a committee to support their professional identity development and assist in beginning to develop an area of specialty.

 Intern participate in a one-hour staff meeting, and a one-hour professional development meet per week.
 They also dedicate approximately four hours of administration and case management time per week.

 In total, interns are on-site for operating hours (40-44 hours)each week, with 30 minutes each day allotted for lunch.
 Additionally, interns may devote 2-3 hours of professional reading or research each week, either off-site or on-site.
 Such hours are included in the internship hour total for the year.
 These hours are subject to approval of the Research supervisor.